slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Judge a man by his questions, not by his answers.' -- Voltaire*

-> *'It isn't what we say or think that defines us, but what we do.' -- Jane Austen*
+> *'It isn’t what we say or think that defines us, but what we do.' -- Jane Austen*

 > *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

-> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven't had the advantages that you've had.' -- F. Scott Fitzgerald*
+> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven’t had the advantages that you've had.' -- F. Scott Fitzgerald*

 <!--
 - changing course is hard and this scares us so we look around and try to copy the courses other people took